 These plans provide detailed information on the budget of each department and fund.
-The changes made after the City Manager's presentation of the proposed budget to the City Council are reflected within the FY 2025 approved amounts.
+If any changes are made after the City Manager's presentation of the proposed budget to City Council, the changes will be reflected within FY 2025 approved amounts.